nginxinc/nginx-amplify-doc/amplify-guide.md

 The **Inventory** allows you to check the status of all systems at a glance.
 It also provides a quick overview of the key metrics.

 In the rightmost column of the **Inventory** you will also find the settings and the metadata viewer icons.
-Click on the [i] icon and the popup will appear with various useful information about the OS and the monitored NGINX instances.
-If you need to remove an object from the monitoring, it's in the metadata viewer popup where you can find the "Remove object" buttons.
-Removing the OS object will delete the NGINX objects too.
+Click on the "info" icon and a popup will appear with various useful information about the OS and the monitored NGINX instances.
+If you need to remove an object from the monitoring, use the "trash" icon.

 You can apply sorting, search, and filters to the **Inventory** to quickly find the system in question.
 You can search and filter by hostname, IP address, architecture etc. You can use regular expressions with the search function.